sharduul/chalk/_posts/2017-9-5-angular-gmail-multi-select-control.md

 So, let's see how can we build a simple control like it, using AngularJS and [Bootstrap Angular UI](https://angular-ui.github.io/bootstrap/).
 For [full demo please visit this codepen](https://codepen.io/sharduul/pen/wqqGXy).

+If you use Kendo widgets- check out [how to customize your Kendo multi-select control with ease](http://ngninja.com/posts/kendo-multi-select-widget) in AngularJS.

 Our aim is to build a reusable component which lets us perform an action on a batch of items together.
 Let's call it `multi-checker`.

 As we need to be able to plop it anywhere in the app, we have to make sure that the interface of our component is simple enough and that we don't tightly couple our `multi-checker` component with any of the views.